solidfire/sdk-dotnet/README.md

 ## Getting Help

-If you have any questions or comments about this product, contact <sdk@solidfire.com> or reach out to the developer community at [ThePub](http://netapp.io).
+If you have any questions or comments about this product, contact <ng-sf-host-integrations-sdk@netapp.com> or reach out to the online developer community at [ThePub](http://netapp.io).
 Your feedback helps us focus our efforts on new features and capabilities.

 ## Install via Nuget